dmytronayda/js109-programming-fundamentials/what-is-a-function.md

 There's no minimum or maximum required number of arguments to be passed into the function.
 Arguments are optional and can be omitted from the function invocation altogether.

-In case a function is called without any arguments but it was defined with some parameters, the function passes the dafault value of `undefined` for each missing argument.
+If a function is called without arguments but was defined with parameters, the parameters get assigned to `undefined` unless they have a default value.

 ```js
 function checkInput(param1, param2) {